mathangisd/huddle-landing-page-with-single-introductory-section/README.md

 ### What I learned

-This challenge helped me get a good understanding of css grid and flexbox properties.
-I used pixel perfect to match it closely with the design.
+This challenge helped me get a good understanding of css grid and flexbox properties and how to use Font Awesome icons.

 ### Continued-Development
 I would like to build more projects using CSS grid and make them responsive.